naveen0928/namaste-react-v2/Notes.md

     git remote add origin https://github.com/naveen0928/namaste-react-v2.git
     git push -u origin main -->

+# Why React? - makes developer experience very easy - less code and more on web page
 # Order of files in index.html matters a lot
 # Props are the children and attributes attached to it
 # Library can be applied to a small portion of page itself like Header only